How to Neutralize Muriatic Acid: The Useful Tips

 1. Using Hot and Cold Rinses

 Altering between the hot rise and cold rise can help to remove the residual acid from concrete.
-You can do it by filling up the spraying gun with hot water and then cleaning up the concrete.
+You can do it by filling the spraying gun with hot water and cleaning up the concrete.

 Then, replace the hot water with cold water and respray the surface.
 It will help to neutralize the muriatic acid on the concrete surface.